-In 2013, the Arizona Legislature passed HB2342 amending section 41-1507, Arizona Revised Statutes; relating to tax credit refunds for research and development.
-The bill was then vetoed by Governor Brewer.
 Where once Arizona was a leader in this area, best practice analysis of the 50 states shows that we are falling behind.
 In addition, the growth of our industry has resulted in the annual fund being exhausted.
 The result is that Arizona based companies who make these investments cannot rely on receiving the anticipated state support.
-It is critically important that both the legislature and the Governor's office work together to keep Arizona attractive and competitive by successfully expanding this vital program in 2018.
+It is critically important that both the legislature and the Governor's office work together to keep Arizona attractive and competitive by supporting and expanding this vital program.

-Recapitalization of the Angel Investor Tax Credit Program
+Arizona's Angel Investor Tax Credit Program

 In the 2014 legislative session, the Legislature extended the sunset date of the highly successful Angel Investment Tax Credit from 2016 to 2021.
-Though the bill extended the life of the program, there were no added funds allocated to the program.
+In 2017 Arizona committed to \$10 M (\$2.5 M/year) in funding through the end of the program term.
 Our technology industries rely on Angel Investors to fuel new and continued development of the innovations that create companies and high quality jobs.
 Those same investors must be able to rely on the state to honor the promised tax credits when they invest in innovation as defined in the statute.